pauli2406/Garlicoin-Mobile-Wallet/README.md

 </p>

 ### Install
-Just download the apk and install it.
+Just download and install the newest release
 It is not in the Playstore yet.
 Reason: Development not finished.